SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/broadcom_cloud_swg.md

 To start to pull events, you have to:

 1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the `Get Broadcom Cloud SWG events` trigger
-2. Set up the module configuration with the Api Key and Account Id.
+2. Set up the module configuration with the username and the password.
 Set up the trigger configuration with the intake key
 3. Start the playbook and enjoy your events

 ## Further readings